Slade Gorton

-Thomas Slade Gorton III (January 8, 1928 – August 19, 2020) was an American lawyer and politician who served as a United States Senator from Washington from 1981 to 1987 and again from 1989 until 2001.
-A member of the Republican Party, he held both of the state's U.S. Senate seats in his career and was narrowly defeated for reelection twice, first in 1986 by Brock Adams and again in 2000 by Maria Cantwell following a recount, becoming the last Republican senator to date for each seat.
+Thomas Slade Gorton III (January 8, 1928 – August 19, 2020) was an American lawyer and politician from Washington.
+A member of the Republican Party, he served as a member of the United States Senate from 1981 to 1987, and again from 1989 to 2001.
+He held both of the state's U.S. Senate seats in his career and was narrowly defeated for reelection twice, first in 1986 by Brock Adams and again in 2000 by Maria Cantwell following a recount, becoming the last Republican senator to date for each seat.

 Early life and education

-Gorton was born in Chicago, Illinois, on January 8, 1928, and raised in the suburb of Evanston, the son of Ruth (Israel) and Thomas Slade Gorton, Jr., descendant of one of the founders of the companies that would become Gorton's of Gloucester, and himself the founder that year of Slade Gorton & Co., another fish supplier.
+Gorton was born in Chicago, on January 8, 1928, and raised in the suburb of Evanston, Illinois, the son of Ruth (Israel) and Thomas Slade Gorton, Jr., descendant of one of the founders of the companies that would become Gorton's of Gloucester, and himself the founder that year of Slade Gorton & Co., another fish supplier.
 His younger brother is Judge Nathaniel M. Gorton of the United States District Court for the District of Massachusetts.
 He attended and graduated from Dartmouth College and subsequently from Columbia Law School.
 Gorton served in the United States Army from 1945 to 1946 and the United States Air Force from 1953 until 1956.
 He continued to serve in the Air Force Reserve Command until 1980 when he retired as a colonel.

 Early career

 Gorton practiced law and entered politics in 1958, being elected to the Washington House of Representatives, in which he served from 1959 until 1969, becoming one of its highest-ranking members.
 He then served as Attorney General of Washington from 1969 until he entered the United States Senate in 1981.
 During his three terms as attorney general, Gorton was recognized for taking the unusual step of appearing personally to argue the state's positions before the Supreme Court of the United States, and for prevailing in those efforts.

 In 1970, Attorney General Gorton sued Major League Baseball for a violation of anti-trust laws after the loss of the Seattle Pilots, who were moved to Milwaukee after the league declined a bid from local ownership group.
 He hired trial lawyer William Lee Dwyer to oversee the case and eventually withdrew following the league's approval of a second expansion team—the Seattle Mariners, who began play in 1977.

-Years later, he approached Nintendo of America President Minoru Arakawa and Chairman Howard Lincoln in his search to find a buyer for the Mariners.
+Years later, he approached Nintendo President Minoru Arakawa and Chairman Howard Lincoln in his search to find a buyer for the Mariners.
 Arakawa's father-in-law, Nintendo President Hiroshi Yamauchi, agreed to buy a majority stake in the team, preventing a potential move to Tampa.
 Gorton later helped broker a deal between King County officials and Mariners ownership on what is now called T-Mobile Park.